310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/epilogue.md

 {% endbubble %}

 {% bubble Tomoya %}
 Hajime?
 Your eyes are closed… You didn’t fall asleep, right…?
-Wait, are you alright?!
+Wait, are you alright!?
 {% endbubble %}

 {% bubble Hajime %}